Zeyne (singer)

-Zein Sajdi (زين ساجدي; born 16 December 1997), known as Zeyne, is a Palestinian-Jordanian singer, songwriter, musician and producer.
+Zein Izzat Sajdi (زين عزت ساجدي; born 15 December 1997), known as Zeyne, is a Palestinian-Jordanian singer, songwriter, musician and producer.

 Early life and education

-Sajdi was born and raised in a Amman, Jordan, the youngest child in a Palestinian-Jordanian family (her grandparents hailing from Nablus) with a passion for music and dance – her father is a collector of music records, her mother is an amateur singer who managed a dabke troupe for over twenty years, and her oldest sister Lina is a pianist.
+Sajdi was born and raised in Amman, Jordan, the youngest child in a Palestinian-Jordanian family (her grandparents hailing from Nablus) with a passion for music and dance – her father is a collector of music records, her mother is an amateur singer who managed a dabke troupe for over twenty years, and her oldest sister Lina is a pianist.
 She joined a dabke group at the age of five, started taking piano lessons from a Russian teacher at six, and was introduced to classical singing a few years later by a Japanese teacher.

 She pursued a degree in Media Communications and Sociology at the University of Sussex in Brighton and Hove.